mkarneim/pojobuilder/README.md

 then annotate it with @ConstructorProperties and specify the mapping from the parameters to the corresponding properties.

 Have a look at ["samples/src/generated/java/samples/builder/ContactBuilder.java"] to see the generated source code.

-Here is an example of how you can use the generated "ContactBuilder" from your code:

-	Contact james = new ContactBuilder()
-		.withSurname("Bond")
-		.withFirstname("James")
-		.withEmail("007@secretservice.org")
-		.build()

 ### Annotating a Factory Method ###